watsoninfosec/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 ~~~

-#Verify Your Certificates
+# Verify Your Certificates

-We must Verify our certificates are correct just make sure we got it right.
+We must Verify our certificates are correct just to make sure we got it right.

 Note: You Root CA should be the: **ca.crt**